oracle-livelabs/oci/oci-starter-lab/instance_pool/instance_pool.md

 2. A database
 3. A compute instance to run NGINX + the PHP App
 4. A bastion used mostly to populate the database with the table
-5. A custom image of that compute instance (3)
+5. A custom image of the compute instance (3)
-6. A Instance Pool with 2 VMs using that custom image (5)
+6. A Instance Pool with 2 VMs using the custom image (5)
 7. A load-balancer in front of the instance pool

 1. In the code editor,